xibosignage/xibo-manual/source/en/media_module_weather.md

 ## Installation

-Weather data is provided by [OpenWeather](https://openweathermap.org/) which is provided under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)and [ODbl](https://opendatacommons.org/licenses/odbl/)
+Weather data is provided by [OpenWeather](https://openweathermap.org/) which is provided under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) and [ODbL](https://opendatacommons.org/licenses/odbl/)

 To get an API key please visit [Open Weather Map](https://openweathermap.org/api) to create an account.